chadkluck/serverless-deploy-pipeline-atlantis/docs/README-5-Advanced.md

 The `env` variable can be set to `DEV`, `TEST`, or `PROD` and can be used to switch various pieces of a deploy on or off.
 Maybe you don't need heavy error reporting in `PROD` or maybe you want to ramp up automated testing in `TEST` but not `DEV` as it could be costly as devs check in code throughout the day.

-## Least Privilage and Naming Conventions
+## Least Privilege and Naming Conventions

 Both of these options use the same CloudFormation template (`codestar-files/toolchain.yml`) which utilizes CodeStar practices of applying best practice IAM policies to the app (the app only has access to the resources it creates) and its deployment pipelines.
 Because of this, some resources such as IAM policies will still have CodeStar in their name which can be used as a signifier that it was created using these practices and for permissions.